CodingTemple/operators-flask-reference/README.md

 - Rendering a form to HTML
 - Creating Models
 - Migrating Models
-- Saving Data from form
-- Querying data from database using ORM
 - Using Environment variables with `.env`
-- Flask Flash Messages

 ## Python Packages
 Flask-WTF: `pip install Flask-WTF`